General requirements.

 L. Tree-cutting.

-Removal of existing trees larger than six inches in diameter shall be minimized and shall be further compliant with the provisions of § 500-61H(3) of this chapter.
+Removal of existing trees larger than six inches in diameter shall be minimized and shall be further compliant with the provisions of

 M. Decommissioning.